Student Complaint Process

 Procedures After the Removal

-- Immediately following the removal, the instructor must notify the College President or President’s designee of the removal.
+- Immediately following the removal, the instructor must notify their dean and Director of Student Development of the removal.

-- The instructor may request that the student meet with the College President or President’s designee, within three (3) days of removal, prior to returning to class.
+- The instructor may request that the student meet with the dean or Director of Student Development, prior to returning to class.

 - During the period of removal, the student shall not be returned to the class without the concurrence of the instructor.